stijn-dejongh/TrackMeUp/README.md

 The project currently consists of three modules:

 * Trambu-core: The core library containing data models and logic
-* Trambu-web: Display package for Angular web-based interface
 * Trambu-app: Display package for stand-alone desktop application

 Note: The *Trambu-web* package is currently no longer under active development.
-It remains in the project in case someone wants to use it a a basis for their own web-based version of TraMBU.
-Bug fixes and enhancements will only be developed and tested on the trambu-app module.
+It was removed from the repository due to build complications.
+It can still be found in the prerelease 0.7.0.

 ### Version 0.2.0